OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:43

-I was a stranger and you did not invite me in, I needed clothes and you did not clothe me, I was sick and in prison and you did not look after me.’
+I was a stranger and you did not invite me in, I needed clothes and you did not provide for me, I was sick and in prison and you did not care for me.’

 ## Matthew 25:44

-They also will answer, ‘Lord, when did we see you hungry or thirsty or a stranger or needing clothes or sick or in prison, and did not help you?’
+They also will answer, ‘Lord, when did we see you hungry or thirsty or a stranger or lacking clothes or sick or in prison, and did not help you?’

 ## Matthew 25:45